chrischia06/AlgoTradingSimulatedPaths/README.md

 **16/02/2021**
 + Tried CVaR based portfolio optimisation based on : [this](https://pyportfolioopt.readthedocs.io/en/latest/EfficientFrontier.html?highlight=CVaR#id4), and [this](https://github.com/portfolio-optimization-hx/portfolio_optimization), which are in turn based on the paper: [Rockafellar, R.; Uryasev, D. (2001).
 Optimization of conditional value-at-risk](https://pyportfolioopt.readthedocs.io/en/latest/EfficientFrontier.html?highlight=CVaR&fbclid=IwAR01aak1B8ai-FcvZJVm3Y4eGFboIqaRi50MgQO_pJ9ynTZId3X4URG9Yxg#id4)
 + Added working PCA-based portfolio optimisation

+**22/02/2021: Summarised comments from Albina**

++ The stock price model will never generate stocks with trend reversal
++ On this model, cVaR optimisation identifies stocks with negative price trend and takes their weights to 0.
+Has the potential to be volatile -- may not necessarily maximise our quadratic utility function
++ Two contradicting considerations:
+	+ Varying lambda is about diversification; higher lambda --> should invest in greater number of stocks
+	+ Square root market impact function --> should invest in smaller number of stocks.
+Given two highly correlated stocks, should only invest in one of them.
+In particular, if lambda is high, we might also want to also invest in stocks with negative drift
++ She would try: PCA but use lasso regression to restrict the number of stocks included in the PC1, then do standard Markowitz on the representative assets
++ Alternative (extension): quadratic utility function is first order of power utility function.
+Power utility --> solve via dynamic programming is faster solution than Markowitz (by Mark Davis from Imperial)

+**23/02/2021**

++ Slight refactor of codebase